walcht/walcht/about.md

 - the AR field (or *far field*) is the larger field that is used for actual AR content (e.g., showing navigation arrows, showing current ACC, etc.)

-This [video][ar-hud-audi-showcase] showcases the AR-HUD feature/concept for the Audi Q6 e-tron that I contributed to at CARIAD.
+This [video][ar-hud-audi-showcase] showcases the AR-HUD feature/concept for the Audi Q6 e-tron that I contributed to at [CARIAD][cariad].

 - Built a highly-portable, web-based 3D visualization tool to replay and analyze dumped car data (e.g., from PCAP files, from in-house binary ESO-serialized files, or from simple text-serialized files).
 The tool allowed the team to analyze